saucelabs/sauce-docs/docs/orchestrate/saucelabs-private-registry.md

 ### Setting environment variables to be used by docker

-The code below is using url for US West datacenter.
+The code below uses url for US West datacenter.
 Make sure you use url for the datacenter matching your registry url.
 If you're not sure which one to use, contact customer support.

 ```bash